johnomarkid/elm-electron-webpack/README.md

 ```

 This code is mostly the same except you need to require the Main.elm file directly.
 Run *webpack*
 and see what happens. *Error: cannot resolve ... elm/Main ...* or something like that.
-What its
+What it's
 saying is that webpack doesn't know how to consume an Elm file.
 We need a loader to convert the
 Elm file to a js file.